-While financial planning for doctors is a long process that relies heavily on personal circumstances and preferences, we break it down to a simple five step process to get you on the right path.
+While financial planning for doctors is a long process that relies heavily on personal circumstances and preferences, we break it down into a simple five step process to get you on the right path.
 This is simply a starting point, and your work will by no means be done after completing these steps.
 However, if you are just starting in your career or maybe are in the middle of your career and have found your finances aren’t where you want them to be, you can use these tips to help set (or correct) your course in financial planning.

 Obviously, the entire scope of a financial plan cannot be described in a single blog post.
 However, we touch on five of the major fundamentals to help set you on the right path.
-We have discussed many of these topics in further detail on other blog posts that you can find here.

 - Ever wonder what the difference between good debt and bad debt is?
 We’ll break this down and provide strategies on how you can effectively eliminate your debt.